nsarno/generator-react-zero/README.md

 ## Usage

-The entire build process is based on NPM ([no, you don't need Gulp](http://gon.to/2015/02/26/gulp-is-awesome-but-do-we-really-need-it/)).
+The entire build process is based on NPM.

 ### Build, watch & serve